ReachPlus/PanicButton/readme.md

 *requests* - will be used as the REST client

-**Step 2:**
+**Step 2: Configure Reachlus Alerts server settings**

-Next we have to setup ports numbers and RPAS settings using settings.config.json configuration file
+These settings will be made in the settings.config.json configuration file

 ```xml
 {